School of Research Science, Dubai

 Students take GCSE and IGCSE examinations in secondary school at the end of Year 11.
 They take GCE A/S level examinations in the post-16 phase at the end of Year 12.
 Only about 70 students are currently in the post-16 phase of school.

-There are currently 138 teachers, “all appropriately qualified” according to the KHDA, at the school.
+There are currently 167 teachers (up 30 over the last year), “all appropriately qualified” according to the KHDA, at the school.
+The majority of teachers are from the UK or Ireland.
 Interestingly, a look at the senior leadership team and board of governers really shows evidence of that split between a Western focused curricula, within an Arab and Islamic context.
 Functional curriculum experts are clearly drawn from the United Kingdom, while the board of governors, which will provide the school’s direction and context, largely Arab and UAE based.

 To the credit of the the school it published the results of students sitting external examinations, so parents who hold academic performance of the school to be important can judge its success.
 Which School Advisor strongly advises all schools in the UAE to provide information which in most countries is freely available.